 P. setaceum is also called Fountain Grass.
 In an ideal world, setaceum would not be available for sale in Australia.
 Over the past few years, we have seen this plant for sale by unsuspecting retailers thinking it was the Native variety.
 The take-home message here is to be sure you/your contractor source plants from a reliable supplier.
 If in doubt, ask.
 Beware of plants produced by ‘backyard growers’ and sold at places like local markets.

-Pennisetum setaceum flowers most of the year and produces an abundance of viable seed, which is mainly dispersed by wind but can also be spread by vehicles, humans, livestock, water and possibly birds.
-Where the native form has 10 – 30% seed viability, setaceum has close on 100%.
+Pennisetum setaceum flowers most of the year and produces an abundance of viable seed, mainly dispersed by wind but can also be spread by vehicles, humans, livestock, water and possibly birds.
+Where the native form has 10 – 30% seed viability, setaceum has close to 100%.
 Notably, the seed has been reported to remain viable for up to 7 years.
-It was likely brought into Australia as an ornamental grass and has been living it up here ever since.
+It was likely brought into Australia as an ornamental grass for gardens and had been living it up here ever since.

 The invasive behaviour of setaceum is likely to be the first step in its identification.
 Other features include: